Thomas2024-eng/Thomas2024-eng/README.md

-Why Sales Operations
+Why Sales Operations?
-How my experience maps to revenue operations excellence 📊
+How my experience maps to cutsomer support and revenue operations excellence 📊
 Revenue Analytics & Reporting
 Enterprise dashboards tracking KPIs, pipeline metrics, velocity, and productivity — enabling leadership to act on data, not intuition.